Clay-foundation/model/docs/model_embeddings.md

 the GeoTIFF file used as the source image for the embedding.
 The table looks something like this:

-Embedding size is 768 by default, and 16 * 16 * 768 for patch level embeddings.
+Embedding size is 768 by default, 16 * 16 * 768 for patch level embeddings, and
+6 * 16 * 16 * 768 for group level embeddings.

 |         source_url          |    date    |    embeddings    |   geometry   |